 • 1 clove coarsely chopped garlic

-• 1 heaping tablespoon of 1 large chipotle pepper (with surrounding adobo sauce)
+• 1 heaping tablespoon of 1 large chipotle pepper with surrounding adobo sauce

-• 1 tablespoon freshly squeezed lime juice
+• 1 lime

 Instructions

-• QUINOA: Combine the quinoa and water with salt to taste (I add 1/2 teaspoon fine sea salt) in a small pot.
-Follow package directions to cook the quinoa.
-Cook until all of the liquid is absorbed and quinoa has "popped", about 15-25 minutes (depending on heat, pot size, etc).
-Remove from heat; let stand, covered, for 5-10 minutes to steam.
+• Combine quinoa and water with 1/2 teaspoon salt in a small pot.
+Follow package directions to cook quinoa.
+Cook untilย all the liquid is absorbed and quinoa has โ€œpopped,โ€ about 15โ€“25 minutes (depending on heat, pot size, etc.).
+Remove from heat; let stand, covered, 5โ€“10 minutes to steam.
 Fluff with a fork and transfer to a bowl; refrigerate to chill through.
-(To get it cold faster, spread it on a lined sheet pan and place in the freezer for 15 minutes.)
-Quinoa can be prepared 3-4 days in advance -- this salad comes together so quickly if the quinoa was prepped in advance!
+(To get it cold faster, spread it on a lined sheet pan and place in the freezer for 15 minutes.)ย Quinoa can be prepared 3โ€“4 days in advance.

-• CORN: Two options here, see note 1.
-Easiest option: Cut the corn off the cob (no need to cook it-- it's delicious and crunchy raw!) or thoroughly drain a can of corn and use that without charring it.
+• Two options here, see note 1 for charred corn.
+Easiest option: Cut the corn off the cob (no need to cook itโ€”itโ€™s delicious and crunchy raw!) or thoroughly drain a can of corn and use that without charring it.

-• ASSEMBLY: In a large bowl, toss the spinach with the cooked and completely cooled quinoa.
-Add in the cooled corn, black beans, cilantro, green onions, and avocado.
-Remove the dressing from the fridge, shake to re-combine, and then pour over the salad (*read storage note below) to desired preference -- you may not need all the dressing on the salad.
+• In a large bowl, toss the spinach with the cooked and completely cooled quinoa.
+Add cooled corn, black beans, cilantro, green onions, and avocado.
+Shake dressing to re-combine.
+Only dress what will be eaten that day, as this salad does not sit well once dressed.
+Pour dressing over the salad to desired preferenceโ€”you may not need all the dressing.
+I use about 3/4 of the dressing, but if you like a generously dressed salad, you may want all of it!

 Video